 Sky Q doesn't require you to have broadband from Sky and we'd expect that to be the same for Sky X. Sky recommends an internet connection of at least 12Mbps for HD programming.

-We think it's unlikely that Sky will offer 4K programming through the service for now.
+We think it's unlikely that Sky would offer 4K programming through the service for now but of course that would depend on when it might launch.
 For comparison, BT currently recommends its BT TV customers have a minimum download speed of 44Mbps for 4K.

-Sky Q vs Sky X vs Now TV: What will be the difference?
+Sky Q vs Sky X vs Now TV: What could be the difference?

 If Sky X in the UK mirrors the Austrian service, Sky X won't be able to record programmes although, of course, you will be able to get them on demand.
 Recordings will remain the domain of more expensive Sky packages.
 Multi-room will also require Sky Q with Sky Q mini boxes as it does now.

 One of the other major differences is in terms of the resolution available.
-We think it's likely Sky X will only be capable of 1080p Full HD, while Sky Q will be the only way to get 4K Ultra HD.
+We think it's likely Sky X would only be capable of 1080p Full HD if it's released in the short term, while Sky Q would remain be the only way to get 4K Ultra HD.
+Of course, as time passes it's more likely that a Sky X service would be 4K capable as well.